Chimney Breast Removal Cost

 chimney6

 Once the chimney has been broken down and removed, you will need to clean up the mess and re-plaster the wall ready for re-decorating.
 Removing a chimney generates a lot of dust and debris, and so this part of the job can take a long time.
-If you are employing a plasterer or decorator, then this will also add some extra costs on to the overall price of the job.
+If you are employing a plasterer or decorator, then this will also add some extra costs to the overall price of the job.

 Along with structural support, you will also need to have appropriate insulation fitted, and the area will need to undergo damp-proofing.
 These costs are usually included in the overall price; however, this can vary depending on the type of materials that are used and the complexity of the job.
 The type of materials that you choose will likely depend on your specific needs and your budget.